asgardeo/mobile-ui-sdks/android/README.md

             }
             is AuthenticationState.Error -> {
                /**
-                * Gets called when /authorize /authn responds with an “FAILED_INCOMPLETE” state
+                * Gets called when /authorize and /authn responds with an “FAILED_INCOMPLETE” state
                 * which responds at an error of a particular authentication step */
             }
-            is AuthenticationState.Authorized -> {
+            is AuthenticationState.Authenticated -> {
                /**
                 * Gets called when /authn responds with an “SUCCESS” state.
 This means
                 * authentication flow is completed